mengcao327/attack-gnn-fairness/README.md

-# Adversarial Inter-Group Link Injection Leads to Unfair Graph Neural Networks
+# Adversarial Inter-Group Link Injection Degrades the Fairness of Graph Neural Networks
-This repository contains the source code for our paper "Adversarial Inter-Group Link Injection Leads to Unfair Graph Neural Networks" submitted to ICDM'22.
+This repository contains the source code for our paper "Adversarial Inter-Group Link Injection Degrades the Fairness of Graph Neural Networks" accepted by ICDM'22.

 ## Setup
 This repository is built using PyTorch.
 The primary dependencies are listed as follows.
 You can install all the necessary libraries by running